SteveJustin1963/tec-Music-Module/README.md

 ![](https://github.com/SteveJustin1963/tec-Music-Module/blob/master/pics/56997451_2328754837402760_8076912727156588544_n.jpg)

-see the text on pcb for proof, signed Ken Stone, well done!! whats in the rom ? whats the other socket for ?
+See the text on pcb for proof, signed Ken Stone, well done!!

+- whats in the rom - to store music code that can be called from the program on the tec1
+- whats the other socket for - to conect to the tec-1 expanssion port)

 ![](https://github.com/SteveJustin1963/tec-Music-Module/blob/master/pics/60723986_2355547531390157_8583667062189064192_n.jpg)